-“Finance and Criminal Accountability for the Materialization of Catastrophic Risk: A Consideration of the Moral Limits of the Profit Motive”, presentation to be made at Finance & Social Justice Conference, organized by Finance & Philosophy @ UBT, Departments of Philosophy & Economics, University of Bayreuth, Bayreuth, Germany, 3-5 November 2016.
+“Finance and Criminal Accountability for the Materialization of Catastrophic Risk: A Consideration of the Moral Limits of the Profit Motive”, Finance & Social Justice Conference, Finance & Philosophy @ UBT, Departments of Philosophy & Economics, University of Bayreuth, Bayreuth, Germany, 3-5 November 2016.

-“Plea-Bargaining and Economic Crime: Exploring the Tensions and Contradictions in Canadian Law”, presentation to be made at Corporate Crime and Negotiated Justice: Comparing Experiences conference co-organized by Fondazione Centro nazionale di prevenzione e difesa sociale (CNPDS), Commissione “Enrico de Nicola” di diritto e procedura penale and the International Scientific and Professional Advisory Council of the United Nations Crime Prevention and Criminal Justice Programme (ISPAC), Milan, Italy, 28 October 2016.
+“Plea-Bargaining and Economic Crime: Exploring the Tensions and Contradictions in Canadian Law”, Corporate Crime and Negotiated Justice: Comparing Experiences, Fondazione Centro nazionale di prevenzione e difesa sociale (CNPDS), Commissione “Enrico de Nicola” di diritto e procedura penale and the International Scientific and Professional Advisory Council of the United Nations Crime Prevention and Criminal Justice Programme (ISPAC), Milan, Italy, 28 October 2016.

-“At Cross Purposes: Abstract Individualism, Organizational Reality and the Criminal Law”, presentation to be made at Collective Action: Ontology, Ethics, and Application conference, organized by the Manchester Centre for Political Theory, Manchester, UK, 8-9 September 2016.
+“At Cross Purposes: Abstract Individualism, Organizational Reality and the Criminal Law”, Collective Action: Ontology, Ethics, and Application, Manchester Centre for Political Theory, Manchester, UK, 8-9 September 2016.

 « Dénoncer à tout prix?
 La coexistence inconfortable entre les régimes de disqualification aux appels d’offres publics et les programmes d’immunité et de clémence en matière de concurrence », Conformité en entreprise : perspective canadienne et internationale, Université de Montréal, 6 November 2015.